An expert program delivering significant commercial success

 Large numbers of airlines all around the world have already opted for CSP 737, making AFI KLM E&M and Boeing leading component support providers for the global 737 fleet.

-We are also able to offer engineering support on customer's premises, successfully providing this type of service on behalf of Nok Air at their Bangkok main base, for example.
+We are also able to offer engineering support on customer's premises.

 AFI KLM E&M has one of the most experienced CFM56-7 shops worldwide with a yearly expected shop visit workload of more than 70 full overhauls.
 With the establishment of our new engine shop at Schiphol in 2004, we have developed a truly high quality product with low TAT and competitive price.
 For these reasons AFI KLM E&M is one of the major MROs for the most popular engine in commercial aviation.